HydrantApps/matchstickv17/README.md

 Copy this object and add this to your environment.ts file.
 (Make sure your environment.ts file is in the .git ignore file so that it isn’t checked in)

-Next install firebase functions globally on your system so that you can use the firebase cli
+Next install firebase tools globally on your system so that you can use the firebase cli

 Next run the firebase init to connect your repo to the newly created project.
 This will create a firebase.json fire in the root of your project that contains some configurations for your firebase set up.